Please note: a valid prescription is required for all prescription medication.

 - Not available for Cold-Packed products

-How fast does Capstar work in dogs?
+How fast does Capstar work for dogs?

-Does Capstar kill ticks or only fleas?
+Does Capstar kill ticks or flea eggs?

 Rewards Program